Smcculle/LENSE/Readme.md

 ```
 So now, we have created our certificates for encrypting communication.
 To create the Nginx server and Docker registry, we simply download and run the pre configured images of these available from the Docker's public registry.

-> Note: Download the 'registry.conf' file from 'registry-server' folder of this Github account, edit the server_name to $hostname of the regsitry server.
+> Note: Download the 'registry.conf' file from 'registry-server' folder of this Github account and replace the 'servername.domain.com' in line number 7 of the registry.conf file to $hostname of the regsitry server.
 Save or copy this file into the '~/lense/ngx/' folder of the registry server.

 Now to host the registry and nginx, simple execute the following commands in order